Table of Contents

-Whenever a patient presents to the emergency department with a mechanism of injury suggestive of possible spinal column or spinal cord injury, one should determine the appropriate imaging modality and the likelihood of spinal cord injury.
-The goal of imaging of the spine in the traumatic patient is to decide whether a decompression surgery is needed or not.
+When a patient presents to the emergency department with a mechanism of injury suggestive of possible spinal column or spinal cord injury, it is important to determine the appropriate imaging modality to use and the likelihood of spinal cord injury.
+The goal of imaging the spine in the traumatic patient is to decide whether decompression surgery is needed (see image).

-- The best imaging modality to exclude spinal column injuries is multi-detector computer tomography (MDCT).
+- The best imaging modality to exclude spinal column injuries is MDCT.

-- Magnetic resonance imaging (MRI) is the modality of choice to exclude early spinal cord injury.
+- MRI is the modality of choice to exclude early spinal cord injury.

-- Plain X-ray radiographs might be used for screening purposes, but they cannot exclude spinal cord or vertebral injuries in a high-risk patient.
+- Plain X-ray radiographs may be used for screening purposes, but they cannot exclude spinal cord or vertebral injuries in a high-risk patient.

 The main goal of obtaining an X-ray of the spine is to exclude a major spinal deformity.
-Spinal fractures might be seen on a plain radiography, but the exclusion of vertebral body fractures should not be based on plain X-ray films alone.
+Spinal fractures can be seen on plain radiography, but the exclusion of vertebral body fractures should not be based on plain X-ray films alone.

-Patients who meet the following criteria should get a spinal X-ray during their survey:
+Patients who meet the following criteria should be given a spinal X-ray:

 - Those with severe back pain after blunt traumatic injury

-- Those who have fallen from a height of 10 feet or more
+- Those who have fallen from a height of 10 feet (3 meters) or more

-- Those who have been ejected from a motorcycle or motor vehicle accident at 50 miles per hour or more
+- Those who have been ejected from a motorcycle or been in a motor vehicle accident at a speed of 50 miles (80 kilometers) per hour or higher

-- Those with a Glasgow coma scale of 8 or less
+- Those with a Glasgow Coma Scale < 8

-The issue with plain non-specific X-ray radiography is that it usually under-estimates the number and severity of spinal and spinal cord injuries; therefore, the Canadian C Rules (CCR) were developed to determine whether the patient needs specific spinal imaging or not.
-Patients who have a Glasgow coma scale of 15 are screened for the possibility of C-spine trauma using the CCR questionnaire.
+Non-specific X-ray radiography usually underestimates the number and severity of spinal and spinal cord injuries; therefore, the Canadian C-Spine Rules (CCR) were developed to determine whether a patient needs specific spinal imaging.
+Patients with a Glasgow Coma Scale of 15 are screened for the possibility of cervical spine trauma using the CCR questionnaire.

-Patients who are younger than 65 years of age, who have not been involved in a dangerous mechanism of injury, who do not have focal neurological deficits, who are in the sitting position in the emergency department, have been ambulatory at any time during their visit to the emergency department, who do not have midline C-spine tenderness and who can rotate their neck to the left and right, do not need any specific cervical spinal radiography.
+Patients < 65 years of age and who have not been involved in a dangerous mechanism of injury, do not have focal neurological deficits, are in the sitting position in the emergency department, have been ambulatory at any time during their visit to the emergency department, do not have midline cervical spine tenderness, and can rotate their neck to the left and right do not need any specific cervical spinal radiography.

-On the other hand, patients who are older than 65 years of age, who were involved in a dangerous mechanism of injury, or have focal neurological deficits, should get a C-spine radiograph to exclude cervical spinal injuries.
+Patients > 65 years of age and who were involved in a dangerous mechanism of injury or have focal neurological deficits should have a cervical spine radiograph to exclude cervical spinal injuries.

-If the patient cannot sit in the emergency department, was not ambulatory at any time during his or her visit, and has midline C-spine tenderness, he or she should also get a C-spine radiograph.
+If the patient cannot sit in the emergency department, was not ambulatory at any time during their visit, and has midline cervical spine tenderness, they should also receive a radiograph.

-Patients who meet the following criteria should get MDCT:
+Patients who meet the following criteria should be given MDCT:

-- Those with a Glasgow coma scale below 15
+- Those with a Glasgow Coma Scale < 15

-- Those who are younger than 16 years of age
+- Those who are < 16 years of age

 - Those with unstable vital signs